-Did you see the news around today about covering your baby’s pram with blankets or muslin cloths?
+Do you ever read concerning articles which warn against covering your baby’s pram with blankets or muslin cloths?

-Did you read the frightening headlines and doubt yourself like I did?
+Do you read the frightening headlines and doubt yourself like I do?

-The reports were based on a series of newspaper articles that originated over the past week in the UK – but had originally come from Sweden over a year ago.
-It was research by a children’s hospital that conducted an experiment where they tested the temperature of a pram after they covered it with a thick cloth and left it in the midday sun.
+Well, these reports are based on a 2014 Swedish study in which a children’s hospital conducted an experiment where they tested the temperature of a pram after they covered it with a thick cloth and left it in the midday sun.
 They then tested it again at half hour intervals.

 It left me reeling.
 After all, I did this with all three of my children on a daily basis.